eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

     `python forecaster.py`

-    to make prediction and generate submission CSV-files in the folder `cpi_submission_zindi/data/output/`.
+    to make predictions and generate submission CSV-files in the folder `cpi_submission_zindi/data/output/`.
-The script generate four files:
+The script generates four files:
 1. `submission_best_{month}.csv`, where {month} is the forecasting month (September, October, or November).
-The monthly forecast of best model (see below) for all 13 CPI components for this month.
+The monthly forecast of the best model (see below) for all 13 CPI components for this month.
 2. `submission_best_max_{month}.csv`, where {month} is the forecasting month (September, October, or November).
-The monthly forecast of best max model (see below) for all 13 CPI components for this month.
+The monthly forecast of the best max model (see below) for all 13 CPI components for this month.
-3. `submission_best_3m.csv` - the forecast of best model (see below) for all 39 (3x13) CPI components for months September, October, and November
+3. `submission_best_3m.csv` - the forecast of the best model (see below) for all 39 (3x13) CPI components for the months September, October, and November
 This file is built using the monthly forecast files of the best model for September, October, and November:`submission_best_September.csv`,`submission_best_October.csv`,`submission_best_November.csv`.
-If monthly forecast files are not yet existing, zero values will be used to build this file.
+If monthly forecast files do not yet exist, zero values will be used to build this file.
 Therefore, it is important to keep all already generated monthly forecast files in this folder to ensure, that this file will be properly populated with CPI values from the monthly forecast files.
-4. `submission_best_max_3m.csv` - the forecast of best max model (see below) for all 39 (3x13) CPI components for months September, October, and November
+4. `submission_best_max_3m.csv` - the forecast of the best max model (see below) for all 39 (3x13) CPI components for the months September, October, and November
 This file is built using the monthly forecast files of the best max model for September, October, and November:`submission_best_max_September.csv`,`submission_best_max_October.csv`,`submission_best_max_November.csv`.
-If monthly forecast files are not yet existing, zero values will be used to build this file.
+If monthly forecast files do not yet exist, zero values will be used to build this file.
 Therefore, it is important to keep all already generated monthly forecast files in this folder to ensure, that this file will be properly populated with CPI values from the monthly forecast files.